 Accurate carbon accounting is dependent on using the correct values of char dry bulk density and carbon content for all the biochar that we make.

 Furthermore these values need to be verifiable by an independent third party if we are to achieve credibility as a producer of voluntary biochar carbon credits.

 Therefore we use established international standards for sampling, measuring and calculating the values of dry bulk density and carbon content.

 The following techniques are involved:

-Ideally dry bulk density is a measure of bulk density with zero moisture content.
+The dry bulk density is a measure of bulk density with zero moisture content.

+Carbon content: The size of the sample used for the analysis will depend on the accuracy of the weighing instrument used.
 If the same sample is used as is used for measuring dry bulk density then the sample will be dry at the start.

-Then heating is carried out to drive off all volatiles but without burning any carbon.
+Heating is carried out to drive off all volatiles but without burning any carbon.
 The loss in weight is the weight of the volatile content of the char.

 Then further heating is carried out to burn off all the carbon until only ash remains.
 The loss in weight is the weight of the carbon content of the char.

 The weight of the residual ash is the weight of the ash content of the char.